 - Once your application is received, you will be contacted about an audition/interview and connected with faculty members and area coordinators for your field of study.

 Prerequisite for applying to the M.M. degree

 Applicants should possess a bachelor’s degree with a major in music from an accredited institution.
 The applicant must apply to both the Graduate School and the Department of Music.
-In addition, applicants should schedule an audition/interview with the appropriate music faculty.

 The specific requirements for admission to individual concentrations of the Master of Music degree program are: